What is a Competency Model?

 Competency Model Development

-Depending on the complexity of work within the organization, functional – technical/clinical competencies may have sub headings, each of which has indicators or standards.
-They may also have levels of competence with different standards for each level, or different achievement requirements per level for competence.
+Depending on the complexity of work within the organization, functional—technical/clinical competencies may have subheadings, each with indicators or standards.
+They may feature levels of competence with differing standards and achievement requirements per level.

 For functional competencies the structure of the competency model or framework will depend on how competency assessments are to be done.
 The model may have multiple competencies with only a few mapped to a role specific competency requirement profile.